If you can´t tavel the world, invite the world to your home!

 Nontheless we try to take enough time to enjoy the pleasures of a self-determined countryside-life - having helpers over from all over the world and discussing life, love, food/cuisine, and politics with them is one of those pleasures.

 We are now hosting since 5 years and gathered quite some experience about what is the best solution for us as family and farmers.
-We realized that we prefer long-term-stays of at least a month.
-It gives us, including our daughter, and workawayers the chance to get to know to each other and to establish a common routine that allows us and guests to plan ahead according to everybodys needs and thus realize bigger projects and have free days also off the farm.
+We realized that we prefer long-term-stays of 3 weeks and more.
+It gives us, including our daughters, and workawayers the chance to get to know to each other and to establish a common routine that allows us and guests to plan ahead according to everybodys needs and thus realize bigger projects and have free days also off the farm.
 However, sometimes we might need more helping hands for a shorter period, so in any case, don´t hesitate to contact us!

 Watch the photos to get an impression of the beautyful scenery!